College of Business and Humanities

 About the Program

-Psychology students at UF study the nature of the mind and learn how to use that knowledge to help improve lives in their communities and the world.
-Using scientific methods, students of psychology evaluate and answer BIG questions about human and animal behavior from the biopsychosocial perspective.
+Psychology students at the University of Findlay study the nature of the mind and learn how to use that knowledge to help improve lives in their communities and the world.
+Using scientific methods, students of psychology evaluate and answer BIG questions about human and animal behavior from the bio-psychosocial perspective.

 Career opportunities for psychology students are broad and the psychology major at UF is focused on mentoring, experiential learning, career development, and nurturing students as they grow and develop into life after college.